LSSTDESC/chroma/GettingStarted/index.md

      - data/filters/
 {% endhighlight %}

-(There are additional directories lurking, but these are the ones that are currently most meaningful).
+(There are additional directories lurking, but the above are the ones that are most interesting and up-to-date).

 The data/ directory contains files representing a small number of SEDs, and the LSST filter bandpasses.

 The chroma/ directory contains a few useful library modules:

-- dcr.py: Code to convert wavelength and zenith angle into a refraction angle.
+- dcr.py -  Code to convert wavelength and zenith angle into a refraction angle.
-- galtool.py: Code to use GalSim and lmfit jointly, i.e. translate lmfit Parameters describing a galaxy into an actual image.
+- galtool.py - Code to use GalSim and lmfit jointly, i.e. translate lmfit Parameters describing a galaxy into an actual image.
-- utils.py: A few utility functions.
+- utils.py - A few utility functions.
-- plot.py: Plotting routines.
+- plot.py - Plotting routines.
-- sed.py: Code that extends the galsim.SED class to analytically compute magnitudes and chromatic biases
+- sed.py - Code that extends the galsim.SED class to analytically compute magnitudes and chromatic biases.
-- sampled.py: Code that implements simple SED and Bandpass classes defined by samples in wavelength.
+- sampled.py - Code that implements simple SED and Bandpass classes defined by samples in wavelength.

 Scripts that produce output reside in the bin/ directory.
 We will go through the various bin/ scripts under the results tab above.